evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

   ...
 ```

-This is required that the Angular Queue recognizes from which DApp the dispatcher must be loaded.
+This is necessary so that the Angular queue recognizes, from which ƉApp the dispatcher must be loaded.
 This queue ID can be listened on immediately to see the end of processing.

-So, navigate to the "task/src/components" folder and create the "create-task" folder, with the following structure:
+So, navigate to the 'task/src/components' folder and create the 'create-task' folder, with the following structure:
 - create-task
   - create-task.ts
   - create-task.html